-It may be some comfort for you to learn that putting arbitrary deadlines on offers is fairly standard HR tactics, and is simply designed to increase pressure and therefore chance of acceptance of the offer.
-So its probably nothing personal.
-One way to fight back would be to respond with a counter offer of your own.
-You could set a deadline for example saying that if the deadline is not met then you will appeal the grievance outcome.
+It may be some comfort for you to learn that putting arbitrary deadlines on offers is fairly standard HR tactics, and is simply designed to increase pressure and therefore the chance of the employee accepting the offer.
+So it’s probably nothing personal.
+One way to fight back would be for your partner to respond with a counter offer of his own.
+He could set a deadline for example saying that if the deadline is not met then he will appeal the grievance outcome.
 Make sure that you don’t run out of time for any appeal while you wait for a response though.

-Been off work on long term sick leave, can I claim holiday pay for accrued holiday whilst off on long term sick leave?
+I’ve been off work on long term sick leave.
+Can I claim holiday pay for accrued holiday while I’ve been off work?

 Yes you can.

-My husband was diagnosed with Multiply Myeloma back in 2008 he work record is excellent, unfortunately he has recently undergone 6 months of chemotherapy followed by a stem cell transplant which he has only had a partial response to he is now back at work and on maintenance chemo.
+My husband was diagnosed with Multiply Myeloma a couple of years ago.
+His work record is excellent, unfortunately he has recently undergone 6 months of chemotherapy followed by a stem cell transplant which he has only had a partial response to.
+He is now back at work and on maintenance chemo.

 Since returning to work he was offered a phased return but his line manager has had no discussion with him regarding support.
-She is on a daily basis picking faults, making him feel incapable of carrying out his duties, being bullied, questioning everything he does and totally undermining him (sometimes in front of his staff) and not keeping him informed of what’s happening, getting his deputy to attend meetings etc he should be attending.
+She is on a daily basis picking faults, making him feel incapable of carrying out his duties, being bullied, questioning everything he does, totally undermining him (sometimes in front of his staff), not keeping him informed of what’s happening and getting his deputy to attend meetings etc that he should be attending.

-My husband now finds going to work unbearable but feels he has to go because we live in tied accommodation (no job no house), I have suggested he contacts the union but he cannot think straight and is worried about what the consequences of doing that would be, he is having to battle his cancer and surely this treatment cannot be right?
+My husband now finds going to work unbearable but feels he has to continue because we live in tied accommodation (no job no house), I have suggested he contacts the union but he cannot think straight and is worried about what the consequences of doing that would be.
+He is having to battle his cancer and surely this treatment cannot be right?
 I’m just not sure he has the strength to fight this as well.
-He feels very isolated and its as if they want him out and put his deputy in his place.
+He feels very isolated and its as if they want him out and to put his deputy in his place.
 Any help or suggestions welcome.

-Sorry to hear that your husband is having such a tough time.
-Ultimately, if an employer wants an employee to leave, then its a choice of whether to fight on and stay in the job or to try to leave with a settlement agreement exit package.
-If he wants to stay in his job then perhaps he could try submitting a formal grievance, or informally asking to move teams perhaps.
+S0 sorry to hear that your husband is having such a tough time.
+Ultimately, if an employer wants an employee to leave, then its a choice for the employee of whether to fight on and stay in the job or to try to leave with a settlement agreement exit package.
+If your husband wants to stay in his job then perhaps he could try submitting a formal grievance, or perhaps informally ask to move teams.

 I overhead the phrase “you have to watch her’, and I mentioned this to the ‘her’ involved.
 Management have asked me to be a witness to what I heard in a formal employment tribunal hearing… do I have to?
 It has been blown out of all proportion.

-I am currently on stress leave, and have been for the past two weeks, I went to the doctor this morning and he signed me off for another week.
-I am keen to return to work as l am bored at home, can I ask my manager to go back to work while on sick leave or will this cause some issues for me in future?
+I am currently on stress-related sick leave, and have been for the past two weeks.
+I went to the doctor this morning and he signed me off for another week.
+I am keen to return to work as l am bored at home.
+Can I ask my manager if I can go back to work while on sick leave or will this cause some issues for me in future?

 You can certainly tell your manager that you have recovered quicker than expected since your last visit to the doctor.
 This shouldn’t cause you any issues in the future – if anything it would seem to indicate that you are keen to work.

-I have a COT3 which I am being asked to sign.
-It says i agree to accept the amount offered in full and final settlement for the claims I have “disability discrimination. sexual discrimination, sexual harassment and victimisation”, which I understand but it then has a sub clause which states “all and any other claims the claimant has or may have against the respondent or relevant person arising from or connected with her employment by the respondent or termination of such employment including( but not limited to) any claims under contract,tort or equity” then gives a long list of Acts including the DDA 1995, Sex Discrimination Act, Human Rights Act, Protection from Harassment Act and Equality Act.
+I have a COT3 [note from lawyer: see below] which I am being asked to sign.
+It says I agree to accept the amount offered in full and final settlement for the claims I have relating to “disability discrimination. sexual discrimination, sexual harassment and victimisation”, which I understand, but it then has a sub clause which states “all and any other claims the claimant has or may have against the respondent or relevant person arising from or connected with her employment by the respondent or termination of such employment including( but not limited to) any claims under contract,tort or equity” then gives a long list of Acts including the DDA 1995, Sex Discrimination Act, Human Rights Act, Protection from Harassment Act and Equality Act.